Elastic Instance Management¶

-Buffer: extra instances that are ready for a user within seconds.
+Buffer: extra powered on instances that are ready for a user within seconds.
 Set this to a number of users you expect will connect within any 2 minute window (the time it takes to boot an instance).

 Maximum (Max): the maximum number of concurrent users you expect.
-As users connect to the min and then start using buffer instances, Frame will scale automatically by booting more instances up to the max.
+As users connect to the min and then start using buffer instances, Frame will scale automatically by powering on more instances up to the max.
 This is essentially the largest number of instances that you will allow your system to automatically scale up to, based on user demand.
 This lets you cap the number of simultaneous users and defines the size of the “pool” of instances that are allocated for your account.

-Once three users connect, there will only be two left from the original set of “minimum” instances.
+Once three users connect, there will only be two powered on instances left from the original set of “minimum” instances.
 Since the buffer is set to 3, the system will automatically power on an additional instance, so that there are at least 3 “buffer” instances – three in use and three ready for new users.

 Each time a new user connects to consume one of the buffer instances, another instance will automatically be turned on to replenish the buffer.

 As more users connect, more instances will get provisioned – but the system will always attempt to maintain a buffer of 3 instances to ensure that new users get connected as quickly as possible to a session.